viamrobotics/docs/docs/get-started/control-motor.md

 {{% tab name="Flutter" %}}

 Flutter code must be launched from inside a running Flutter application.
-To get started programming your rover with Flutter, follow the instructions to [Build a Flutter App that Integrates with Viam](/tutorials/control/flutter-app/).
+To get started programming your machine with Flutter, follow the instructions to [Build a Flutter App that Integrates with Viam](/tutorials/control/flutter-app/).
+Then return to this page to add motor control to your app.

 Add a new file to your application in <file>/lib</file> called <file>motor_screen.dart</file>.
 Paste this code into your file: